153d Airlift Wing: History

 On 1 July 1957, the Wyoming Air National Guard 187th Fighter-Interceptor Squadron was authorized to expand to a group level, and the 153d Fighter Group (Air Defense) was established by the National Guard Bureau.
-The 187th FIS becoming the group's flying squadron.
+The 187th becoming the group's flying squadron.
 Other squadrons assigned into the group were the 153d Headquarters, 153d Material Squadron (Maintenance), 153d Combat Support Squadron, and the 153d USAF Dispensary.
-The 153d FIG being assigned to the 34th Air Division, Air Defense Command and upgraded to F-86L Sabre Interceptors.
+The 153d being assigned to the 34th Air Division, Air Defense Command and upgraded to North American F-86L Sabres.